Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 The sub-dominant contribution of Te\,\textsc{iii} at 10 days is due to three main reasons: the suppression of forbidden emission due to higher density allowing for more efficient collisional deexcitation, higher density allowing more efficient recombination favouring neutral and singly ionized species in the ionisation structure, and the stronger emission from other species by E1 transitions, particularly in the lanthanide rich models, that overwhelm the Te\,\textsc{iii} emission.
 We expect these effects to be more significant at earlier times, and therefore relevant to the 7.4 -- 9.4 day epochs of AT2017gfo, as well as in ejecta profiles with more centrally concentrated mass.

-We also note that the peak emission from Te\,\textsc{iii} in our model at 10d is blueshifted slightly, such that the resultant peak, including the lanthanide contributions, is closer to $\lambda \sim 2.0\, \mu$m, as is seen clearly in Fig. \ref{fig:AT2017gfo}.
+We also note that the peak emission from Te\,\textsc{iii} in our model at 10~d is blueshifted slightly, such that the resultant peak, including the lanthanide contributions, is closer to $\lambda \sim 2.0\, \mu$m, as is seen clearly in Fig. \ref{fig:AT2017gfo}.
 This shift corresponds to a velocity of $\sim 0.05$c, i.e. our inner boundary.
-Should the observed feature arise from a single emission line with $\lambda_0 = 2.10\, \mu$m, a lack of blueshifted centroid combined with relatively large Doppler broadening of $v \sim 0.05$c implies not only that the ejecta is optically thin more inwards than 0.05c (e.g. 0.02c Jerkstrand et al. in prep.), but also that the distribution of Te\,\textsc{iii} in velocity space still reaches higher velocities in significant amounts.
+Should the observed feature arise from a single emission line with $\lambda_0 = 2.10\, \mu$m, a lack of blueshifted centroid combined with relatively large Doppler broadening of $v \sim 0.05$c implies not only that the ejecta is optically thin more inwards than 0.05c \citep[e.g. 0.02c][]{Jerkstrand.etal:25}, but also that the distribution of Te\,\textsc{iii} in velocity space still reaches higher velocities in significant amounts.

-Another possibility is that the observed feature is actually a blend of two or more emission lines, with fits to the 10d spectrum suggesting two Gaussian profiles with $\lambda_0 = 2.05, 2.14 \mu$m respectively \citep[][]{Gillanders.etal:24}.
+Another possibility is that the observed feature is actually a blend of two or more emission lines, with fits to the 10\,d spectrum suggesting two Gaussian profiles with $\lambda_0 = 2.05, 2.14 \mu$m respectively \citep[][]{Gillanders.etal:24}.
 From our models, we find that other species emitting at these wavelengths are typically Kr\,\textsc{iii} and diverse lanthanide species, though only the former arises from a single emission line which could yield a Gaussian profile.
-The relative strength of the Kr\,\textsc{iii} line is weak in our models, though this may not be the case with more up to date atomic data, while Se\,\textsc{iv} may additionally emit significantly at these wavelengths in more energetic ejecta (Jerkstrand et al. in prep.).
+The relative strength of the Kr\,\textsc{iii} line is weak in our models, though this may not be the case with more up to date atomic data, while Se\,\textsc{iv} may additionally emit significantly at these wavelengths in more energetic ejecta \citep[][]{Jerkstrand.etal:25}.

 The plateau at 1.6 -- 1.8 $\mu$m appears to be well reproduced within our models as long as sufficient amounts of lanthanides are present, minimally $X_{\rm{La}} \gtrsim 0.0027$.
 The missing 2.3 $\mu$m emission may be indicative that we have omitted an important species in our selected composition, though we note that previous analyses of AT2017gfo have not considered this bump to be a feature \citep[e.g.][]{Gillanders.etal:24}.